Performance review and planning (PRP)

-PMDR refers to the annual formal process of reviewing and documenting employee performance.
-PMDR is an on-going process where employees and supervisors can work together to:
+Performance Review and Planning (PRP) refers to the annual cycle of reviewing and discussing employee performance and careers.
+PRP is an ongoing process where employees and supervisors work together to:

 - Develop goals and plans to guide the work of the employee;

 - Plan for future individual and organisational growth and development.

 All academic and professional employees with an employment contract in excess of 12 months duration participate in the PRP process with their supervisor.
 PRP meetings are held at least annually.
 The timing of the process is integrated with the Work Unit's annual planning cycle so that operational plans inform PRP discussions and decisions.
 PRP plans should be completed by the end of each year.

 Individual professional learning needs identified through PRP are collated in each work unit and copies of the final PRP plans are sent to HR Services.

 How does the PRP process work?

 Performance is not static, and in addition to ongoing and informal discussions, the PRP process is supported by key tools and steps to ensure the best outcomes for everyone.
 The main features of PRP meetings are:

 - Focus on the conversation, not the form;